PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 **Image**

 Specify the Docker container image for created jobs.
-If not set, the latest Prefect 2 image will be used.
+If not set, the latest Prefect 2 image will be used (i.e. `prefecthq/prefect:2-latest`).
+Note that you can override this on each deployment through `job_variables`.

 **Image Pull Policy**